jonahpearl/videochef/README.md

 ## Examples
 TODO

+## Authors
+Caleb Weinreb wrote the core ffmpeg code, the initial reader/writer classes, and the peri-event gallery code.
+Jonah Pearl wrote the parallel processing module, updated the reader class to be more efficient, and updated the writer class to "just work" with color videos.

 ## Roadmap
 Tested and works well with:
 * AVI files, encoded with `ffv1`, and pixel format `gray8`